The of Marketing: Predictions and Insights from Industry Thought Leaders

 - By integrating online and offline channels, brands can meet customers wherever they are in their path, whether it’s browsing products online, visiting a physical store, or appropriate with the brand on social media.

-Findings of Successful Unified Marketing Campaigns
+Examples of Successful Integrated Marketing Campaigns

 Accenture “Let There Be Change” Campaign